RainbowMiner/RainbowMiner/README.md

 - Set your Windows virtual memory size to a fixed size of at least 16GB, or better to the sum of your GPU memories x 1.5, e.g. if you have 6x GTX1070 8GB installed, use at least 72GB (Computer Properties->Advanced System Settings->Performance->Advanced->Virtual Memory)
 - Submit bugs and feature requests here: https://github.com/RainbowMiner/RainbowMiner/issues
+- if mining on GeForce GTX 1070/GTX 1070Ti/GTX 1080/GTX 1080Ti, it is recommended to disable "Force P2 State", so that the card will always operate in P0 state.
+[How to set P0 state for my GTX1070 and GTX1080](https://github.com/RainbowMiner/RainbowMiner/issues/36)
 - the root directory of RainbowMiner contains the follwing, additional batch files:
   - ListDevices.bat: if clicked, a window will popup and list all available devices
   - MinerLog.bat: it reopens the window to show the output of the miners.
 Useful, if you unintentionally closed this log window.